Modern Go idioms

 7cpuBurst := max(task.InitialBurstQuotaCPU, int64(task.CPU * vcpu))

-- The maps package provides several common operations on maps.
+- The maps package provides several common map operations.

 1// Replace